7RU7H/Archive/Security-Disciplines/Physical-Security/Physical-Security.md

 		- Pick guns
 		- Tubular lock pick
 	 - Tubular Locks
 		 - Tubular pick, is called a pick but it is an impressioning device
+	- Padlocks Bypass Tools:
+		- Jiggler - wiggled inside the keyway of wafer locks to roughly simulate the biting of the key and open the lock.
+		- Knife - for an unshielded padlock
+		- Mini knife for Masterlock 175
+		- Shim - for Padlocks with spring loaded locking lugs rather than ball bearings - inserted into the gaps between the casing and the lugs turned facing inside lugs to open the padlock
-	- Bypass Tools:
+	- Hardware Bypass Tools:
+		- Over the Door - 33mm Film
 		- Under the Door Tool (UDT)
+		- Double Door Tool - for double doors with crash bar on the secure side
 		- Crashbar bypass
 		- Thumbturn
+		- Air Wedge - Pump with a bag attached - insert empty bag into gaps between doors and door frames or between double doors - also common automobile entry - and pump up the bag!
+		- Shim - for improperly hung doors
+		- Traveller Hook - Latch slipping and improperly hung doors
 		- Latch loid
 		- Plastic Sheets
 		- Lever Bypass or "shiv"